US health officials said months ago risk to the public was low. But coronavirus was already spreading - KVIA

 About 14% of the state’s residents have antibodies, Cuomo said.
 Antibodies help show who may have previously had the virus and developed the antibodies as a result.

-“It is significantly more widespread than most people had imagined and I think it confirms he point that (coronavirus) spread faster and it got here earlier than we originally believed,” Cuomo said.
+“It is significantly more widespread than most people had imagined and I think it confirms the point that (coronavirus) spread faster and it got here earlier than we originally believed,” Cuomo said.

 But the results may also be a point of reassurance.

-Note: CORRECTION: This story has been updated to correct the age of the man who died February 17.
-He was 69.